 Jamie stood on the “Grassroots Momentum: for democracy and socialism” slate which elected three members to the National Coordinating Group created by the coup.
 For his analysis of the new Momentum constitution which the coup is seeking to impose, which we published in issue 3, see here.

-Somewhat bizarrely for a champion of “digital democracy”, Christine Shawcroft’s magazine does not have a functioning website so we cannot link to her article.
-We will put up a scanned version soon.
+Somewhat bizarrely for a champion of “digital democracy”, Christine Shawcroft’s magazine does not have a functioning website!
+You can read an image of the article here.

 The recent decision by Momentum’s steering committee to implement a new constitution have sent shockwaves through the organisation and put a huge question mark over its future.